How to start investing

 It’s also really important to consider the worst case scenario.
 Where would you be if your investment fell in value and you lost money?

-If you need help you can go to a financial advisor.
+If you need help you can go to a.
 A regulated financial advisor will ask about your circumstances, goals and attitudes to risk.
 Then they can recommend suitable (and affordable) possible investments.

 There are even a few apps that can help you invest:

 - Nutmeg.
 Nutmeg is an online investment service that will help you set up your portfolio, without needing any prior knowledge of the stocks and shares market.

 - Acorns and Moneybox.
 These are both ‘micro-investing apps’.
 They’ll round up your spare change and then invest it in a number of companies.
 A big benefit of these is that you can take out your money at any time.

 And that’s investing.
 If you're looking for a way to grow your wealth it could be for you.
 But don't forget to think about those risks.
 See it’s definitely not as complicated as you thought.